becarpenter/book6/8. Deployment Status/Deployment by carriers.md

 <img src="./Section5_Table2.jpg" alt="Table shows 18% annual IPv6 growth 2018 to 2022">

 The percentage of IPv6-capable ASNs is growing over the years, which is a good sign.
-On the other hand, the table does not allow to understand the degree of adoption across the different industries, that is whether the ASNs are associated to a carrier, a service provider or an entreprise.
+On the other hand, the table does not distinguish the degree of adoption across the different industries, that is whether the ASNs are associated to a carrier, a service provider or an entreprise.
 To zoom in at that level, it is necessary to look at more